mustafa-sadeghi/mustafa-sadeghi/README.md

 ### About me :

-- 🔭 I’m currently Ai master's student at Ferdowsi university of Mashhad.
+- 🎓I’m currently Ai master's student at Ferdowsi university of Mashhad.
 - 📫 How to reach me: mustafasadeghi@mail.um.ac.ir

 ### GitHub Stats: